Johnkehike/spfx-readmeNoteDocker/project_1/README.md

 after answering all the questions in the project setup wizard/steps, you can then do the usual gulp trust-dev-cert to install the certificate needed ..... finally make the below change to the your project and then run gulp trust-dev-cert && gulp serve to see your work locally
- - add a line to the config/serve.json file - "hostname": "0.0.0.0",
+ - add a line to the config/serve.json file - "ipAddress": "0.0.0.0",
-once gulp serve is running, take the workbecnh url for your SPO site and test in your browser to see your project. - eg https://xxxxx.sharepoint.com/_layouts/15/workbench.aspx as the code is running from your docker container, first run the url http://localhost:35729 before loading your workbench.
+once gulp serve is running, take the workbecnh url for your SPO site and test in your browser to see your project. - eg https://xxxxx.sharepoint.com/_layouts/15/workbench.aspx as the code is running from your docker container, first run the url http://localhost:35729 before loading your workbench. open the url in unsafe mode before open

 if you have an old project, there are SPFx images for older versions of SPFx. you can find the list here. - https://hub.docker.com/r/m365pnp/spfx